-Multiway adapters seen under the communal computer desk and in a riser cupboard for AV equipment.
+Multiway adapters seen under the communal computer desk and in the hairdressers room.
 Adapters were seen to be responsibly used and not overloaded at the time of the assessment.

 Are they any PV cells installed and do they have the appropriate isolation systems and signage to assist the fire and rescue service?